 The ACS 2005-2009 data were used to check expected yield from these implied sampling rates.
 This check included the use of race/ethnicity specific age-eligibility rates.
 These rates produced a sample that was somewhat less than 20% Hispanic and somewhat less than 20% black.
 However, selected persons from both of these groups complete the main interview, after being identified by the screening interview as eligible, at higher rates than other groups.
-In addition, with these groups growing as a proportion of the population, it seemed prudent to not set oversampling rates too high.
-At the end of data collection for 2011-2013, these rates resulted in approximately 20% of the interviews with non-Hispanic blacks, and 23% with Hispanics.
+In addition, with these groups growing as a proportion of the total population, it seemed prudent to not set oversampling rates too high.
+A source of information that was useful for planning the 2011-2019 sampling rates was the 2006-2010 rates.
+These sampling rates were set under a design that had the same targets for oversampling of black and Hispanic respondents and similar expected response rates.
+The relative ratio of the 2006-2010 median sampling rates set for 2011-

+2019.
+At the end of data collection for 2015-2017, these planned rates resulted in approximately 23% of the interviews with non-Hispanic blacks, and 20% with Hispanics.

-Having determined these block-level composite measures of size, the next step was to sum them to the PSU level across all blocks in the PSU to obtain a PSU level measure of size $^{M}{}{h\alpha}$, and the PSU measures of size summed to a stratum size $^{M}{}{h}$.
-Within a PSU stratum, a single PSU was selected with probability proportionate to the composite measure of size, or $^{M}{}{h\alpha}/M{h}$.
-Of course, in self-representing strata, where the PSU is so large that it comes into the sample with certainty, this probability of selection is 1.0.
+Having determined these block-level composite measures of size, the next step was to sum them to the PSU level across all blocks in the PSU to obtain a PSU level measure of size $M{h\alpha}$, and the PSU measures of size summed to a stratum size M_h .
+Within a PSU stratum, a single PSU was selected with probability proportionate to the composite measure of size, or $M{h\alpha}/M_h$.
+In self-representing strata, where the PSU is so large that it comes into the sample with certainty, this probability of selection is 1.0.
 In all other strata, it is less than 1.0.